gitlabhq/gitlabhq/doc/project_services/jira.md

 You can see from the above image that there are four references to GitLab:

 - The first is from a comment in a specific commit
-- The second one is from the JIRA issue reference in the merge request description
+- The second is from the JIRA issue reference in the merge request description
 - The third is from the actual commit that solved the issue
-- And the fourth one is from the commit that the merge request created
+- And the fourth is from the commit that the merge request created

 [services-templates]: ../project_services/services_templates.md "Services templates documentation"
 [JIRA Core]: https://www.atlassian.com/software/jira/core "The JIRA Core website"